RoShioLeo/After-the-Drizzle-Document/blocks-items/water-bag.md

 Smelt a Water Bag in a furnace and you will get Hot Water Bag.

 ## How to use
-Water Bag always provides 1 point Heat resistant.
+Water Bag provides at most 1 point Heat resistant.

 Hot/Ice Water Bag provides 2 point Cold/Heat resistant.
 Simply put it in the hotbar, and it will be enabled.